yoock/spark-apache/README.md

 # Spark SQL Adaptive Execution
-There are three main features in Adaptive Execution, including auto setting the shuffle partition number, optimi An Engilish version design doc is available on [google doc](https://docs.google.com/document/d/1mpVjvQZRAkD-Ggy6
+There are three main features in Adaptive Execution, including auto setting the shuffle partition number, optimizing join strategy at runtime and handling skewed join.
+These features can be enabled separately.
+To start with Adaptive Exection on Spark 2.3, please build branch `ae-2.3-08` and at least set `spark.sql.adaptive.enabled` to true.
+For users who enabled external shuffle service, please also upgrade external shuffle service to use adaptive execution feature.
+An Engilish version design doc is available on [google doc](https://docs.google.com/document/d/1mpVjvQZRAkD-Ggy6
 ## Auto Setting The Shuffle Partition Number
 <table class="table">